 It’s like cleaning your teeth without any toothpaste – you just wouldn’t do it!

-Dab any excess oil and you’re good to go.
+- Dab any excess oil from the casing and you’re good to go.

-This will turn into a sludge and clog up the blade.
+This will turn into sludge and clog up the blade.

 Not enough oil will cause the blade to run dry and start pulling and dragging, and become dull.